Witch Hazel For Acne: A Natural Source of Topical Antioxidants

 Read Annihilate Your Acne – get the diet that could transform your skin!

-This study meanwhile, tested hamamelitannins from witch hazel bark specifically, and found “potent scavenging activities against all active oxygens tested“.
-In plain English, they effectively destroyed free radicals.
+This study meanwhile, tested hamamelitannins from witch hazel bark specifically.
+They found “potent scavenging activities against all active oxygens tested“, or in plain English, they effectively destroyed free radicals.
 Better, the subject was cells exposed to UVB radiation from sunlight, a classic source of the free radicals behind acne.

-Witch hazel has a wide range of natural compounds according to this study, including gallic acid, catechins, proanthocyanins, flavonoids (kaempferol, quercetin), essential oils (carvacrol, eugenol, hexenol), choline, and saponins.
-Topically, these antioxidants are excellent for acne since they deactivate free radicals directly on the skin’s surface, with maximum precision.
-Free radicals add to inflammation in their own right, and dull your skin tone, but they also clog your skin pores by creating squalene peroxide, an oxidised mutant version of the squalene found naturally in your skin’s oil.
+Other antioxidants and compounds are plentiful according to this study, including gallic acid, catechins, proanthocyanins, flavonoids (kaempferol, quercetin), essential oils (carvacrol, eugenol, hexenol), choline, and saponins.
+Topically, these antioxidants are excellent for acne since they deactivate free radicals directly on the skin’s surface.
+Free radicals not only drain your skin’s glow, but help to generate an infamously pore-clogging compound called squalene peroxide,

 …which are proven to reduce free radicals